oliviawarner/Task-Manager-Android-App/README.md

 gather the operating system information.
 * Slippery Rock University 464 Operating Systems Semester Project
 * Other collaborator: Xavier Julius (xjj1002)

+*You may view the zipped folder or the folder with ignored files and folders*